-- The ACCESSROUTINES will more precisely allocate buffers according to what the user specified.
-This increases the user's control and predictability of buffer core. - 2.
-The former implementation used too many buffers for most applications, effectively decreasing total system throughput without increasing the performance of the data base.
+- 1. The ACCESSROUTINES will more precisely allocate buffers according to what specified.
+This increases the user's control and predictability of buffer core. according to what the user - The former implementation used too many buffers for most applications, effectively decreasing total system throughput without increasing the performance of the data base.
 (The default buffer specification of 1+1 PER USER (without READAHEAD) is ample for most applications.) - 3.
 The III.O algorithm keeps the amount of buffer core lower; hence, data base total core may be postponed from reaching ALLOWEDCORE.
 This is of tremendous benefit, since overlaying and thrashing occur when ALLOWEDCORE is exceeded.